 - Excessive hospital stays

-There may be instances, however, where Medicare may cover services it normally wouldn’t cover if already covering a relatable procedure.
+There may be instances Medicare covers services it wouldn’t cover if already covering a relatable procedure.

 What is Medically Necessary under a Medicare Advantage Plan